 4. Los Angeles Lakers: Season-Stealing Spotlight

-For all the speculation, staying put may be the simplest path.
+For all the speculation, staying put may be the simplest path if James takes a pay cut.
 The future of the Lakers might revolve around Luka Doncic and Austin Reaves, but LeBron is still the face of the franchise.
 Los Angeles is home.
 His family (including Bronny’s NBA spot) is rooted there.
 His business ventures, production company, and post-basketball empire are already in motion.

 The farewell tour angle in L.A. might be unmatched.
 Hollywood loves drama.
 Every road arena would treat it like an event.
 Every home game would feel historic.
 Something is fitting about LeBron finishing his career in the same city where Kobe Bryant delivered his iconic 60-point game.